gpuweb/cts/docs/fp_primer.md

 increase and decrease.

-The monotonic operations, when mapping an interval to an interval, are simple to do, since the extrema are guaranteed to be the ends of the domain, `a` and `b`.
+The monotonic operations, when mapping an interval to an interval, are simple to handle, since the extrema are guaranteed to be the ends of the domain, `a` and `b`.

 So `f([a, b])` = `[f(a), f(b)]` or `[f(b), f(a)]`.
 We could figure out if `f` is
 increasing or decreasing beforehand to determine if it should be `[f(a), f(b)]`